nikop/steam-help/faqs/Items Not Properly Awarded.md

 # Items Not Properly Awarded
 Updated 2021-07-10 19.49.55

-[section style=important] ### Important:
+### Important:
-Steam Support does not modify these bans and restrictions, regardless of the circumstances under which an account became restricted.[/section]
+Steam Support does not modify these bans and restrictions, regardless of the circumstances under which an account became restricted.

 # VAC Bans